 The person at the center of this case

-Justice for Unidentified Black or Hispanic male — the trail went cold in 1995, but the truth hasn't.
+Justice for Unidentified male, Black or Hispanic descent — the trail went cold in 1995, but the truth hasn't.

 Start here

-Why was he purchasing two expensive blankets, and what was his intended destination or purpose?
+Why was he purchasing expensive blankets, and what was their significance?

-On October 9, 1995, an unidentified Black or Hispanic male was discovered deceased in a wooded area near Garden Street School in Brewster, New York.
-The well-groomed man, dressed in business casual attire and wearing a gold crucifix necklace, was last seen purchasing expensive blankets at a New Rochelle curtain shop on October 7, 1995, and is believed to have traveled to Brewster via Metro-North.
-Despite nearly three decades of investigation, his identity remains unknown, and authorities seek information about who this man was and the circumstances surrounding his death.
+On October 9, 1995, the body of an unidentified Black or Hispanic male was discovered in a wooded area near Garden Street School in Brewster, New York.
+The well-groomed man, estimated to be middle-aged, was last seen two days earlier purchasing expensive blankets at a curtain shop in New Rochelle, suggesting he may have traveled to Brewster via Metro-North.
+Despite the distinctive clothing and accessories found with the remains, his identity remains unknown nearly three decades later, and investigators seek information about his origin and circumstances of death.

 Try asking